 4. You’ll be a Target for Scammers

 When you find places to travel alone as a woman, this one is super annoying.
 Its like somehow, all the scammers out there get a nationwide memo that yes you are traveling alone and that yes, you will be on the metro at 3 pm and available to have your pocket picked.
 See ya there (When I am alone and in a foreign country, I sometimes feel like I am just waiting for something bad to happen.
 Like someone will plant drugs in my bag and then I’ll end up in prison.
 And not in the cute Bridget Jones’ Diary kind of way.
-In the rat infested, cockroach laden, getting sold for a pack of luckies kind of way.
-Yeah, i watch way too much tv)
+In the rat-infested, cockroach laden, getting sold for a pack of Lucky’s kind of way.
+Yeah, I watch way too much tv)

 But that’s the reality of life as a woman alone, who is traveling.
 Or anyone traveling alone really because you just don’t have anyone watching your back, both literally and figuratively.
 People just see you as an easy target or as bait.
-I feel like that little worm just dangling on a hook and then boom, a soul crushing great white shark chomps down and your life is in ruins.
+I feel like that little worm just dangling on a hook and then boom, a soul-crushing great white shark chomps down and your life is in ruins.
 Kind of like when I got my wallet stolen in the subway in Barcelona.

 In fairness though, I did a lot of dumb stuff.
-I put my wallet in my backpack (travel fail), I wore a neon green shirt and ultra pink backpack that drew attention to me and for all the wrong reasons (travel fail again), and shocker, someone their saw me and took my wallet.
+I put my wallet in my backpack (travel fail), I wore a neon green shirt and an ultra pink backpack that drew attention to me and for all the wrong reasons (travel fail again), and shocker, someone their saw me and took my wallet.
 Honestly, I should have listened to my gut when it told me that the guy behind me was no bueno.
-But of course I just told myself that I was being overly dramatic and emotional because of my estrogen riddled body.
+But of course, I just told myself that I was being overly dramatic and emotional because of my estrogen riddled body.

 Well, I was a total MORON and should’ve listened to my gut and told this guy off.
 So don’t be like me and always listen to your gut.
 Yeah, it’s hard to do because we always think of that one time when we totally overreacted but as your mother always annoyingly said, in a super nasally voice, “Better safe than sorry.”
 So yeah.
 Maybe mom had a point and If something makes you uncomfortable or feels wrong then just get out of there.
 It doesn’t matter what anyone thinks because you don’t know anyone and will never see them again.
 Plus what do you have to lose?
 Nothing.
-So be a little more cautious and ensure that your trip is a little less eventful, in the good way.
+So be a little more cautious and ensure that your trip is a little less eventful, in a good way.
 Not in the I’m bored to tears and kind of want to gouge my eyes out with a spoon kind of way.

 5. You Will Have to Take your Things Everywhere